 A broad presentation of environmental science, integrating technical and social concepts and issues as they relate to the Mexican environment.
 The ecological, economic, social, and ethical aspects of current issues are scrutinized from a scientific base.
-Prerequisites: NSC 2100 and 60 credit hours completed

 NSC 3450 ENVIRONMENTAL STUDY IN SOUTHEAST ASIA (3 credits)